Phlow/feeling-responsive/pages/roadmap.md

 layout: page
 title: "Roadmap"
 subheadline: "ToDo-List &amp; Ideas"
-description: "Here are some ideas and features I want to implement in the future."
+teaser: "Here are some ideas and features I want to implement in the future."
 header:
    image_fullwidth: "header_roadmap_3.jpg"
 permalink: "/roadmap/"